 Yes—in two cases:

-#1: Dogs and cats from specific rabies-free countries, including Australia, New Zealand, British Isles and Guam on a direct flight to Hawaii do not require an import permit number, which means they do not need to complete the standard requirements.
+#1: Dogs and cats from specific rabies-free countries— including Australia, New Zealand, the British Isles, and Guam—on a direct flight to Hawaiʻi do not require an import permit number, which means they do not need to complete the standard requirements.
 However, they do need to complete this checklist.

-#2: Service and guide dogs have modified quarantine requirements for entering the State of Hawaii.
-You can find more information on service and guide dogs entering Hawaii.
+#2: Service and guide dogs have modified quarantine requirements for entering the State of Hawaiʻi.
+You can find more information about service and guide dogs entering Hawaiʻi on the Animal Industry Division website.

 What Do I Do If I Have More Questions?

 A moving company is likely to have some expertise in this arena.
-However, when it comes to something as important as a member of your family, you’re best bet is getting answers straight from the people administering the program.
+However, when it comes to something as important as a member of your family, we recommend going straight to the source.

 - Email: rabiesfree@hawaii.gov